 Ophelia’s archive includes her letters, sketchbooks, paintings, photos of her early life in London including travel in Europe with her aunt and uncle, photos of art school life and sculpture, portrait commissions, in which she specialised when starting out, industrial and Church commissions and correspondence with patrons.
 There are her stone and wood carving chisels and mallets and clay and plaster modelling tools, pigments, and many sculpture books and catalogues.

-The intention is to house the archive in a space on the Grasmere Studio site which will be open to the public, showing as much of it as possible at a time alongside a changing programme of selections from the painting and sculpture collection.
+The intention is to house the archive in a space on the Grasmere Studio site.
 As well as being evidence of a remarkable family of artists, the archive and collection brings together perspectives from differing artistic periods and is again united by the influence of Cumbria and the Lakeland landscape.
 The archive could be seen as a reflection of the enduring ideas of a genius loci, a “spirit of the place”.